 We have a Forest school learning environment complete with a fire pit, where children can enjoy outdoor learning experiences and cross curricular learning.

-Summer Term 2019 Topic Maps
+Autumn Term 2019 Topic Maps

 Early Years Foundation Stage (for children aged 3 to 5)